 Many dogs do fine for average, moderate walks in cold, dry weather, when the temps are at least 15 degrees Fahrenheit or so.

 But get near that 10 degree or below-zero mark?
 Most dogs get cold quickly.

-Most dogs cannot walk around on severely cold ground for longer than 15 minutes or so without foot gear.
+Most dogs cannot walk around on severely cold ground for longer than about 15 minutes without foot gear.
 Your dog usually lets you know by picking their feet up in discomfort, shivering or simply stopping in their tracks.